sosterwalder/c4irp/README.rst

 Windows
 -------

-* Install Python 2 (sorry libuv dictates this)
+* Install Python 2 (gyp needs this)

+* Install Visual Studio

+* Select Git for Windows in Visual Studio Installer or install it

 .. code-block:: bash

-   makefile.bat
+   makefile.cmd

    # or

-   makefile.bat release
+   makefile.cmd release

 License
 =======